Need Help? Call Now

 With all four types of injuries, the varying areas affected will show different symptoms.
 However, Erb’s palsy is associated with something called Shoulder Dystocia.
 This happens with the fetal head has been delivered, but the mother’s pelvic bone is blocking the baby’s shoulders.
 This can cause oxygen deprivation, which can cause neurological problems, brachial plexus injuries, or kill the baby.

 Because there are protocols set up in hospitals to avoid these types of injuries, there is no reason why your child should have to suffer from Erb’s palsy.
-If you feel that your child’s injuries could have been avoided, please contact Weiss & Paarz, P.C. to find out if you can file a medical malpractice suit.
+If you feel that your child’s injuries could have been avoided, please contact Weiss & Paarz, P.C. to find out if you can file a medical malpractice suit with the assistance of a birth injury attorney.

 Call 1-800-952-8444